Vonng/pigsty/docs/PARAM.md

   - pgbouncer pg_exporter pgbadger vip-manager patroni patroni-etcd pgbackrest
 ```

-For ubuntu, the proper value could be
+For Ubuntu/Debian, the proper value has to be replaced explicitly:

 ```yaml
 pg_packages:                      # pg packages to be installed, `${pg_version}` will be replaced (ubuntu version)